Mortgage protection insurance vs. life insurance - what's the difference?

 Income protection insurance

-It can cover individuals for a portion of their lost income, typically up to 75% of gross wages, for a set period due to the following types of events:
+It can cover individuals for a portion of their lost income, typically up to 90% of pre-tax wages for the first six months and up to 70% for a set period of time after six months, due to events such as:

 - Involuntary job loss